pawelmat142/pawelmat142/README.md

 # About me
-I am a novice developer focused on Flutter and JavaScript technologies. <br /> <br />
-I studied Electrical Engineering at the Gdańsk University of Technology, where I learned the basics of programming in C. <br />
+I studied Electrical Engineering, where I learned the basics of programming in C language.
-After graduation, I started working as an assistant designer in the power industry, learning web development after hours. <br /> <br />
-For 4 months I was working on websites development, where I got to know HTML5, CSS3, JavaScript and the basics of PHP. <br /> <br />
-At the moment I am working as a junior developer at Comarch (financial industry) with technologies such as Angular, Java, MongoDB. <br /> <br />
-I am still developing new skills after hours working on a prototype project in technologies such as Flutter and NestJS. <br /> <br />
-It would be great to start job as Flutter developer.
+Towards the end of my studies, I started intensive learning of JavaScript based technologies.
+Currently work as a junior programmer on a project for the insurance industry.
+So far, I have completed a number of online courses on topics such as Angular, Node.js, and Flutter.
+I have also worked on my own projects, which allowed me to gain valuable experience.
+My strengths include communication skills, self-discipline, and fast learning.
+I am a detail-oriented person and focused on my work.
 <br />

 ### [LinkedIn](https://www.linkedin.com/in/paweł-Małek)